Dirk Meyer

 Previous DPhil Students

 • Lea Cantor (DPhil).
 2023.
 Parmenides and Zhuangzi on Formulating what Can (and Cannot) Be Known.
-From October 2023: Research Fellow in Philosophy at Peterhouse, Cambridge.
+Now: Research Fellow in Philosophy at Peterhouse, Cambridge.
+From September 2025: Lecturer (Assistant Professor) in the History of Philosophy at the University of Sheffield.

 • Flaminia Pischedda (DPhil).
 2023.
 Philosophical implications of the ancient Chinese divination methods.
 Now: Post-doc at University of Vienna.